Taho (Filipino Tofu Dessert)

 Directions

-• Bring a pot of water to a boil.
+• Start by preparing the pearls1.
+Bring a pot of water to a boil.
 Add in the sago pearls and cook on medium heat for 15 minutes, stirring occasionally to prevent the bottom from sticking.

-• Steam your tofu for about 10 minutes, or until fully warmed through.
-Alternatively, you may also microwave the tofu for 2-3 minutes, depending on the power of your microwave.
+• To prepare the tofu, steam the block of tofu for about 10 minutes.
+Remove the tofu once fully warmed-through, then set aside for assembly (alternatively, you may also microwave the tofu for 2-3 minutes, depending on the power of your microwave).

 Did you make this recipe?